PeterBengtson/AFT-SSO-account-configuration/README.md

 Furthermore, if you provide a value for the parameter `CloudAdministrationGroupName`, this SSO group will be automatically added with `AWSAdministratorAccess` to all accounts.

+NB: Any group or user assignments not mentioned will be deleted automatically, except for the groups `AWSSecurityAuditors`, `AWSControlTowerAdmins` and `AWSSecurityAuditPowerUsers`.
-The groups `AWSSecurityAuditors`, `AWSControlTowerAdmins` and `AWSSecurityAuditPowerUsers` will not be touched.
-They are assigned by Service Catalog when Control Tower creates an account and should not be altered.
+They are assigned by Service Catalog when Control Tower creates an account and should be left as is.

 Deploy in the organisation account, in the main region.